bennyhuo/KotlinBlogTranslation/original/Kotlin Evolves How to Keep Your Code Up.md

 translator_url:
 ---

-Kotlin is undergoing finalization, and as part of the process we are <strong>cleaning up</strong>: revising the language and its libraries.
+Kotlin is undergoing finalization, and as part of the process we are **cleaning up**: revising the language and its libraries.
 The biggest changes have been made in [M12](http://blog.jetbrains.com/kotlin/2015/05/kotlin-m12-is-out/) , but some more are coming.
-The point is to perform all the necessary breaking changes before we release 1.0, so that we can keep the language and libraries <strong>backwards-compatible</strong> after the release.
+The point is to perform all the necessary breaking changes before we release 1.0, so that we can keep the language and libraries **backwards-compatible** after the release.
 The trick is both we, ourselves, and you, our users, have quite a bit of code written in Kotlin already, and we don’t want all that code broken hopelessly on each update (some breakages are inevitable, unfortunately, but we are doing our best).
 The general scheme of making changes in a user-friendly way is “deprecate-release-remove”, for example:

 * in M12 we deprecated quite a few language constructs and library classes/functions,
 * then we released M12, so that whenever you use those to-be-removed language and library features, the compiler issues warnings,
 * in the next milestone we will remove those deprecated things completely, so that the compiler will issue errors instead of warnings.

-So, if you have any deprecation warnings in your code, <strong>now is just the right time to get rid of them</strong>: the next major update will make all that code red, and your build will break.
+So, if you have any deprecation warnings in your code, **now is just the right time to get rid of them**: the next major update will make all that code red, and your build will break.
 ## Getting rid of deprecation warnings

 As mentioned above, there are two kinds of deprecation warnings: language deprecations and library deprecations.
 To get rid of them we provide several options.<br/>